 2024 tested our resilience.
-From devastating climate disasters to shifting political landscapes, the world faced unprecedented challenges.
+From devastating climate disasters and micro-insurance, which can make coverage available to to shifting political landscapes, the world faced unprecedented underserved populations. challenges.
 In Kenya, these effects were felt deeply-floods and the rising cost of living forced families to make difficult choices.
-2024 was a wake-up call for the insurance sector, urging a rethink about how we respond to crises.
+The future of insurance lies in its ability to adapt to these 2024 was a wake-up call for the insurance sector, urging a rethink technological advancements while ensuring that they serve the needs of all customers-especially the most vulnerable. about how we respond to crises.